Hexagon/pup/README.md

 ## Configuration

 Pup is centered around a single configuration file called `pup.jsonc`.
 This file defines every aspect of the program, such as the processes to manage, how to start them, and when to restart them.

+You can either create the file manually, with help from the full configuration example below, or use the command line to initialize and modify your configuration.

+> **Note**
+> Using the cli to modify your configuration **will** remove any jsonc comments

+**To create a new pup.jsonc**

+With a forever running task

+`pup --init --id my-server --cmd "deno run server.js" --autostart`

+... or a periodic task running 12 o'clock every day

+`pup --init --id my-periodic-task --cmd "deno run task.js" --cron "0 0 12 * * *"`

+**Add a task to an existing configuration**

+`pup --append --id my-new-task --cmd "deno run additional.js" --autostart`

+**To remove a task**

+`pup --remove --id my-new-task`

+**The working directory**

+The working directory of pup will always be the location of `pup.jsonc`, and relative paths in configuration will stem from there.
+You can override this per-process by supplying `--cwd` to the cli, or using the option `cwd: ` in the configuration.

+### Full configuration example

 Here's an example of a `pup.jsonc` with all possible options defined: